Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 If you have up to a quarter-inch step between areas you can use a T-molding.
 We had old tile in one area and old vinyl in the other and the height difference was too much for the vinyl plank flooring to install across but not enough for a reducer.
 This was a good candidate for the T-molding.

 Before installing, thoroughly vacuum the area where you will be installing the flooring with a shop vacuum to get rid of any debris.
-Any debris getting stuck under the plank or in the locking system will only cause problems during the install.
+Any debris getting stuck under the plank or in the locking system will only cause problems during the installation.

 Cutting vinyl plank flooring